L-A-L-I-T/Moviesverse/README.md

 # Moviesverse

-A Website for getting all the information about your favourite Movies and TV Shows.
+A Website for getting all the information about your favourite Movies, TV Shows and Actors.

 ## Tech Stack